3 Days in Charleston: The Perfect Long Weekend Itinerary

 Getting to Charleston

-- Drive: It’s handy to have a car with you to do day trips from Charleston, such as to a plantation or beach.
+• Drive: It’s handy to have a car with you to do day trips from Charleston, such as to a plantation or beach (rent a car here).
 However, it’s not needed if you plan to stay downtown during your 3 days in Charleston, as the city is totally walkable.
 Not having a car will also save you the nightly parking rate that virtually all downtown hotels charge.

 Where to Stay During 3 Days in Charleston

 Stay in Charleston’s Historic District for the most centrally located hotel options.
 This compact area of downtown Charleston contains many of the city’s most popular sights and incredible eateries all within walking distance.
-Here are two Charleston stays I adored:
+Here are three Charleston stays I’d recommend to anyone:

-- The Vendue: Charleston’s fabulous art hotel was newly renovated during 2023.
+• The Vendue: Charleston’s fabulous art hotel was newly renovated during 2023.
 My husband and I stayed here on our first visit and absolutely loved that it was just steps away from the waterfront park.
-Also, with unique perks like their own rotating gallery and rooftop bar, our already stylish trip felt even more so.
+Also, with unique perks like their own rotating gallery and rooftop bar, our already stylish trip felt especially elevated.
 Plus, you can’t beat free nightly wine and cookies.

-- Indigo Inn: This hotel couldn’t be any more well-located and is about a minute from popular spots like FIG and the City Market.
-Though the rooms aren’t super modern, they are clean, comfortable, and moderately-priced.
+• Indigo Inn: This hotel couldn’t be any more well-located and is about a minute from popular spots like FIG and the City Market.
+Rates offers great value compared to other Charleston hotels, with standard rooms that are clean and comfortable and affordable on-site parking.
 My favorite perk was the Indigo’s gorgeous courtyard, where we enjoyed complimentary breakfast and wine each day.

 When to Visit

-- Spring: In March through May, find pleasant temperatures ranging from 60-80 degrees.
+• Spring: In March through May find pleasant temperatures ranging from 60-80 degrees.
 This is the perfect weather for walking all over Charleston as the flowers bloom around you.
-Tip: Come in late Spring to avoid crowds and inflated prices.
+Tip: Come in late Spring to avoid crowds and inflated prices, but be ready for heat!

-- Summer: In June through August, Charleston is sweltering with temperatures in the high 80’s.
+• Summer: In June through August Charleston is sweltering with temperatures in the high 80’s, which are made hotter with thick humidity.
 Find yourself a shaded porch with some cold iced tea.
 And don’t forget sunscreen!

 • • •